 It is alright to start with email as your primary support channel.
-However, when volume increases, you will quickly realize that this model is not scalable.
+However, when volume increases, you will quickly realise that this model is not scalable.
 As your customer base grows, it becomes imperative to invest in a customer service software to manage communication.
 Let’s face it; we could all do without that one angry customer who tweets his displeasure every 5 minutes because his complaint was not addressed in time.

 The question isn’t whether you need a customer service tool but rather, which tool you should use and how to select it.
 In this article, we’ll be sharing our tips on what to look for in a useful tool for your customer support needs.

 To begin with, list the key objectives you want to meet, based on your present needs.
 Answering some of these questions may be of help:

 Customer service tools or helpdesk software available today, include a combination of popular features such as a knowledge base, team inbox, discussion forum, social media support, chat integration, phone, and mobile support.
 These tools are primarily divided into two main categories: